OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 - Single page applications with no cookies or authentication and that serve static content (the application does not use input to generate content).
 - Applications that are already vulnerable to XSS vulnerabilities and chose not to remediate them.
 CSP is not the first line of defense.

-*Note:* Despite CSP not being a first line of defense, using CSP to protect the user inside the browser from a vulnerability that is not going to be fixed or is under work **is recommended**.
+*Note:* Despite CSP not being a first line of defense, using CSP to protect the user inside the browser from a vulnerability that is not going to be fixed, is under work, or under the case where the first security mechanism fails **is recommended**.

 # Policy Delivery